 Below the graph lists your most recent posts and charts their effectiveness.
 You can view each of your posts in more detail by clicking on the blue text.

 Underneath Insights are several tabs that go deeper into analyzing your metrics.
 Likes, Reach, Talking About This & Check-Ins (depending on your type of business).
 Knowing these metrics can greatly help any marketer formulate a successful social media marketing strategy as well as make strategic marketing decisions.

 The first one is “Likes”.
 This page breaks down the people who like your page into male/female and their age group.
 It also shows where your likes came from.

 This graph will also show your unlikes.
 While you will always have some unlikes, watch for a spike in numbers and try to find a reason for it.
-Usually it will correspond to a specific Page activity.
+Usually, it will correspond to a specific Page activity.

 The next category is “Reach”.
 The first graph shows who your posts reached and what countries and cities they are from and their language.

 The second graph shows how your posts reached those people.
-You can view the metrics by All Page Content, Your Posts and Stories by Others.
+You can view the metrics by All Page Content, Your Posts, and Stories by Others.

-The graph on the left shows whether that reach came from Organic, Paid or Viral methods, plus a Total graph line.
+The graph on the left shows whether that reach came from Organic, Paid, or Viral methods, plus a Total graph line.
 You can check or uncheck any of these lines to make them appear or disappear.

 The chart on the right shows the unique users by Frequency.